syncfusion-content/wpf-docs/wpf/SfRangeSlider/Thumb-ToolTip.md

-> Note: This option displays the tooltip to right in vertical orientation.
+N> This option displays the tooltip to right in vertical orientation.

 ### TopLeft